ReachMaine/shopvillagesoup-vs-shortCodes/vs-admin/readme.txt

   TOOLBAR
-+the 'Visit Company Page' tab to the existing 'Shop VillageSoup' section which redirects to the user's bizProfile +the 'Mange Posts' menus which redirects the user to their management section of the post type, it also filters based on user role
++the 'Visit Company Page' tab to the existing 'Shop VillageSoup' section which redirects to the user's bizProfile +the 'Manage Posts' menus which redirects the user to their management section of the post type, it also filters based on user role

   DASHBOARD MENU
 +the 'Company Page' tab which redirects to the user's bizProfile